Bluetooth-Compose/Bluetooth-Compose/README.md

 *Bluetooth-Compose!*

+If it makes it easy for you, the simplistic BC metaphor is:

+- The raven on the left is the Bluetooth-Compose.yml file for the Bluetooth peripheral device
+- The king in the middle is the Bluetooth king
+- The raven on the right is the Bluetooth-Compose.yml file for the Bluetooth central device

 ## It's all about communication!

 So we've registered the following domains (no websites yet!), and engaged a graphic artist to create the logo: